romepeng/linux-setup/git/use-GistPad_vscode.md

 restart vscode
 see left tab notes
-now you can open your
+now you can open your github